Beautiful Puglia – A Road Trip Itinerary

 Other must-sees in Lecce are;

-• Porta Rudie, the 18th century city gate through which everyone who entered the city in ancient times would have passed.
+• Porta Rudie, the 18th century city gate through which every one who entered the city in ancient times would have passed.

 • Take a day trip from Lecce to the beach at Torre dell Orso, a beautiful long stretch of sandy beach with clear turquoise water.